dani8439/complete_python/Section5/notes.md

 # The current value of x is 3
 # The current value of x is 4

 # If you accidentally get an infinite while loop.
 In the jupyter notebook you get a star that indicates the cell is currently running.
 Can go to kernel and hit interrupte or restart.
+Can also do Ctrl+C

 while x < 5:
     print(f'The current value of x is {x}')